But How Do I Get My Kid to LISTEN?!

 So kids have other things to think about.
 They also have different priorities, and they don't understand at all why it's so important to take their bath right this minute!

-Of course, the parents who ask me this aren't really talking about listening.
+Of course, the parents who ask me how to get their child to listen aren't really talking about listening.
 They're talking about how to get their child to take in what they say--and take action!
 Here's how.

 1. Don't start talking until you have your child's attention.
 Connect BEFORE you start speaking.
 That means you can't bark orders from across the room and expect to get through.

 Instead, move in close.
 Get down on your child's level and touch him lightly.
 Observe what he's doing and connect with him by making a comment about it: "Wow, look at that train go!"
-You aren't manipulating, you're acknowledging respect for his activities, too.
+You aren't manipulating, you're acknowledging respect for what's important to him.

 Wait until he looks up.
 Look him in the eye.
 Then start talking.
 If he doesn't look up, make sure you have his attention by asking "Can I tell you something?"
 When he looks up, then start talking.